thingsym/multi-device-switcher/readme.md

 ## Changelog

 * Version 1.1.2
-	* Required: at least version 3.4
+	* required: at least version 3.4
 	* fixed: fix tabs and buttons
 * Version 1.1.1
 	* fixed: change the order of the UserAgent detection